-Water Quality Standards Variance
+Water Quality Standards Variances

-A water quality variance is a time-limited designated use and criterion change for a specific pollutant, allowing deviation from meeting a water quality-based effluent limit (WQBEL) for a specific discharger.
-Federal and state regulations allow the flexibility to adopt a variance based upon one of the six use attainability factors outlined in 40 CFR §131.10(g)(6) or actions necessary to facilitate lake, wetland, or stream restoration through dam removal or other significant reconfiguration activities preclude attainment of the designated use and criterion while actions are being implemented.
-A variance serves as the applicable water quality standard for implementing the National Pollution Discharge Elimination System / Missouri State Operating Permit (NPDES/MSOP) permit program or when issuing Clean Water Act 401 certifications.
-It is important to consider that the currently attained ambient water quality shall not be adversely affected during the term of the variance.
+A water quality standards (WQS) variance is a time-limited designated use and criterion change for a specific pollutant, allowing deviation from meeting a water quality-based effluent limit for either a specific or multiple dischargers.
+A WQS variance must meet the federal requirements in 40 CFR Section 131.14 and state requirements in 10 CSR 20-7.031(12).
+A WQS variance serves as the applicable water quality standard for implementing the National Pollution Discharge Elimination System permit program or when issuing Clean Water Act 401 certifications.
+Current water quality shall not be adversely affected during the term of the variance.

-No Water Quality Standards Variances Currently on Public Notice
+WQS Variances on Public Notice